Categotry Archives: Classes

 The workshop is offered in two sessions.
 The morning session covers color coding, color mixing and color theory.
 The afternoon covers advanced color mixing, value scales and paint chemistry.

-Sign-up at Alizarin Crimson Studio (772) 287-7030 or with Kate Wood (772) 287-0835.
+Sign-up with Kate Wood (772) 287-0835.

 Kate Wood teaching color mixing.